sonirico/mcp-shell/README.md

 # mcp-shell 🐚

 A robust Model Context Protocol (MCP) server that provides secure shell command execution capabilities to AI assistants and other MCP clients.
+In other words: the brain thinks, this runs the commands.

+> 🧠💥🖥️ *Think of `mcp-shell` as the command-line actuator for your LLM.*
+> While language models reason about the world, `mcp-shell` is what lets them **touch it**.

 ## What is this?

 This tool creates a bridge between AI systems and your shell environment through the standardized MCP protocol.
-It allows AI assistants to execute shell commands and receive structured responses, enabling autonomous system interaction and real-world problem solving.
+It exposes the system shell as a structured tool, enabling autonomous workflows, tool-assisted reasoning, and real-world problem solving.

+Built on top of the official MCP SDK for Go: [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go).

+It's written in Go, integrates directly with `mcp-go`, and provides a clean path from thought to execution.
+I'm aware similar projects exist — this one’s mine.
+It solves the problem the way I want it solved: minimal, composable, auditable.

+Out of the box it runs isolated via Docker, but that's just a start.
+The roadmap includes support for optional jailing mechanisms like `chroot`, namespaces, and syscall-level confinement — without depending on Docker for everything.

 ## Features